ale-mendez/ESPNN/README.md

 ## Run ESPNN online

-The ESPNN package can be used remotely in the <a href="https://colab.research.google.com/drive/1UCDj0XT_4Ex_Mvp1vurleeeDVcjed6vP" target="_blank">Google Colab</a> platform[^3].
-There, you'll find a jupyter notebook with a quick tutorial on how to use the ESPNN.
+The ESPNN package can be used remotely in the <a href="https://hub.ovh2.mybinder.org/user/ale-mendez-espnn-tiiyobkb/doc/tree/workflow/prediction.ipynb" target="_blank">Binder</a> platform.
+There, you'll find a Jupyter notebook with a quick tutorial on how to use the ESPNN.
 You can also make a copy of the notebook to your own personal Drive and compute the stopping power of any projectile-target combination.

 ## Install ESPNN

 To use the ESPNN in your computer, first you'll need to install it.
+ESPNN is currently restricted to python 3.7 and 3.8.
 We recommend using a python virtual environment to this end (for example, see <a href="https://docs.anaconda.com/anaconda/install/index.html" target="_blank">anaconda</a> or <a href="https://virtualenv.pypa.io/en/stable/installation.html" target="_blank">virtualenv</a>).
 If you are not familiar with virtual environments and would like to rapidly start using python, follow the <a href="https://docs.anaconda.com/anaconda/install/index.html" target="_blank">anaconda</a> indications according to your operating system:

 - <a href="https://docs.anaconda.com/anaconda/install/linux/" target="_blank">Install anaconda in Linux</a>
 - <a href="https://docs.anaconda.com/anaconda/install/windows/" target="_blank">Install anaconda in Windows</a>